orenong/Advanced-Real-Time-Fire-and-Smoke-Simulation/README.md

 Original Cellular Automata based algorithm

-The best algorithm in the history of humanity
+The best algorithm in the history of humanity!

 # September 8th 2023 update - Added wind